lf-edge/edge-containers/README.md

 ## File Names

 ECI is highly opinionated about the file names.
-No matter what names you pass to it, it will give the files particular names:
+No matter what names you pass to it, it will give the files particular names.
+These are listed in [docs/filenames.md](docs/filenames.md).

-* kernel: `kernel`
-* initrd: `initrd`
-* root disk: `disk-root-<original_name>`, e.g. if the file was `rootdisk.iso`, then the file will be `disk-root-rootdisk.iso`
-* additional disks: `disk-<index>-<original_name>`, e.g. if the original file was `foo.qcow2`, then the file will be `disk-0-foo.qcow2`

-The purpose of the disk naming is to preserve the filename extensions, which may matter, while enforcing a standard for disk order.

 ## Go Library